 It’s that time of year when we reflect on whether or not we accomplished what we set out to do, if there is anything we want to do differently, and what areas we want to focus on in the New Year.
-If you are a job seeker or are planning on becoming one in 2015 then make a resolution to make your resume the best it can be.
+If you are a job seeker or are planning on becoming one this year then make a resolution to make your resume the best it can be.
 Here are a few key areas to focus on in order to create a resume that will leverage your skills, market your strengths, and highlight your achievements.

 Your resume style is essential to the success of your resume.
 If you’ve been using the same style for awhile take a look at some of the over 100 resume samples right here on WorkAlpha and you will be surprised at the variety.
 The old school resume (objective statement, lots of bullets, etc.) is out and has been replaced with hard-hitting titles, career summaries, and entire sections focused on your skills.